 An abundance of fresh basil leaves calls for classic—and versatile—Basil Pesto Spread!
 Serve it as an appetizer on toasted crostini or as the main meal tossed with angel hair pasta.
+It is also a yummy spread to use on grilled mozzarella cheese sandwiches or paninis.

 Basil Pesto Spread